 Youth Art Month (YAM) was started in 1961.
 It is an annual observance each March to emphasize the value of Art and Art Education for all children and to encourage public support for quality school art programs across the Unites States.
 The National Art Education Association, as a national sponsor through The Council for Art Education, administers the program at the national level, and Washington Art Education Association administers the program at the state level.
 The program provides a medium for recognizing skills developed through visual arts experiences unlike any other curriculum subjects, including: Problem Solving, Creativity, Observation, and Communication.

 There are two ways to be involved with Youth Art Month in Washington State:

-1. Students may submit a design based on this year’s theme, United through Art, for the vinyl YAM flag/banner (designed to hang vertically or horizontally).
-It will hang at the NAEA Convention YAM Museum in New York, NY, and then be displayed at the Annual Superintendent’s High School Art show in OSPI offices in Olympia, WA.
+1. Students may submit a design based on this year’s theme, Building Community through Art, for the vinyl YAM flag/banner (designed to hang vertically or horizontally).
+It will hang at the NAEA Convention YAM Museum in Seattle, WA, and then be displayed at the Annual Superintendent’s High School Art show in OSPI offices in Olympia, WA.
 We try to vary the grade level (elementary, middle, high) of the winner each year.

 2. Teachers may submit student artwork for a juried YAM Student Art Exhibition at the Schack Art Center, Everett.

 All students must complete the Artwork/Photography Release Form to participate in any of the YAM activities.
 Participating teachers must be a member of the WAEA.